avinayak/avinayak.github.io/_posts/2019-12-21-clustering-unicode-glyphs.md

 ![](/uploads/screenshot-from-2021-12-30-20-37-55.png)

-I found that a huge portion of unifont was tofu (White squares with hexadecimal codepoint).
+I found that a huge portion of unifont was tofu (Black squares with hexadecimal codepoint in this case).
 We have to de-tofu this dataset.

 I could've done some cool pattern matching filtering or manually figuring out the tofu from unifont documentation, but I I decided to export each 28x28 pixel glyph image to files and delete the tofu manually.